Boxed (BOXD) & Its Peers Critical Analysis

-Boxed (NYSE:BOXD – Get Rating) is one of 53 publicly-traded companies in the “Catalog & mail – order houses” industry, but how does it compare to its peers?
-We will compare Boxed to similar businesses based on the strength of its dividends, earnings, profitability, valuation, institutional ownership, analyst recommendations and risk.
+Boxed (NYSE:BOXD – Get Rating) is one of 53 public companies in the “Catalog & mail – order houses” industry, but how does it compare to its peers?
+We will compare Boxed to similar businesses based on the strength of its profitability, analyst recommendations, valuation, risk, earnings, institutional ownership and dividends.

 Analyst Ratings

-This is a breakdown of recent ratings and price targets for Boxed and its peers, as reported by MarketBeat.
+This is a summary of recent ratings and price targets for Boxed and its peers, as provided by MarketBeat.

 |Sell Ratings